-- NN.
-Invoice(s) for time, materials, and labor spent on the development of draft and finalized engineer's report for Project Area B, - OO.
-All draft engineer's report for Project Area B. - PP. Final engineer's report for Project Area B.
+NN.
+Invoice(s) for time, materials, and labor spent on the development of draft and finalized engineer's report for Project Area B,

+OO.
+All draft engineer's report for Project Area B.

+PP. Final engineer's report for Project Area B.

 - Grantee shall develop an assessment database for Project Area B. Assessment database shall contain:

 - o APN.

-- Owner Name,
+- o Owner Name.

 - o SITUS.

 - o Parcel characteristics used to calculate assessments

-- o Total Assessment to be paid on that parcel.
+- Total Assessment to be paid on that parcel.

 - o % that parcel's payment would be of total (% of total assessment).

-- Care of
+- o Care of.

-- Mailing Address.
+- o Mailing Address.

 - o Mailing City.

-- Mailing State.
+- o Mailing State.

 - QQ.
-Invoicc(s) for all time, labor, and related fees for the completion of an assessment database for Project Area B. - RR.
+Invoice(s) for all time, labor, and related fees for the completion of an assessment database for Project Area B. - RR.
 Final assessment database for Project Area B.